jflamy/owlcms-tracker/docs/SCOREBOARD_ARCHITECTURE.md

 - **No changes needed to OWLCMS** - just configure the WebSocket URL once
 - Competition Hub stores per-FOP data from WebSocket messages
 - Scoreboards pull processed data via `/api/scoreboard?type=...&fop=...`

+> **Terminology update:** The OWLCMS update payload now exposes the ordered session list as `startOrderAthletes` (formerly `groupAthletes`).
+Existing references to `groupAthletes` in this document describe the same structure.

 **Key Design Principles:**
 1. **Modular** - Each scoreboard type is self-contained in its folder